LLADRÓ The World of Lladró

 Collaborations also intensify in a fruitful creative exchange with well-known external designers such as Paul Smith, Rolito or Gary Baseman.

-In 2012, the Lladró Boutique in New York opens its doors at 500 Madison Avenue.
+The Lladró Boutique in New York opens its doors in 2012 at 500 Madison Avenue.

-Lladró porcelain is still handmade in Spain at the company's only factory in the world, located in Valencia.
+Lladró porcelain is still handcrafted in Spain at the company's sole factory in the world, located in Valencia.

 Behind the creation of each object, there is a whole team of expert artists and designers who keep alive the ancient techniques and methodologies that transform porcelain into dreams.

 Unique artisanal processes, applied in the most figurative Lladró creations as well as in products dedicated to lighting, home accessories and jewelry.

 How a Lladró work is created?

 For the creation of a porcelain all that is needed at the beginning is an idea.
 Based on this, the author will give it a shape, through the application of his knowledge, the use of his hands and traditional tools.

 To create the first model is necessary to study, documenting the subject that will be represented, in fact it may happen that you model live.